Mafia hypothesis: Mathematical modeling

-They found that the proportion of mafia vs non mafia brood parasites and unconditionally vs conditionally accepting hosts cycled over time: if all hosts unconditionally accepted parasite eggs, then it would not be worth the effort of revisiting the nest- being 'mafia'.
+They found that the proportion of mafia versus non-mafia brood parasites, and unconditionally versus conditionally accepting hosts cycled over time.
+If all hosts unconditionally accepted parasite eggs, then it would not be worth the parasite's effort to revisit the nest to conduct a mafia retaliation.
 If sufficiently few parasites were mafia, then only accepting parasite eggs after nest destruction once would be best for the hosts.
 As such, the mafia proportion of parasites would increase, thereby leading to unconditional acceptance by hosts, and so on.

 Farmer strategy

-Nest destruction also occurs as a result of 'farming'- attempts to synchronize the hosts' schedule with the parasites'.
+Nest or egg destruction may occur as a result of "farming," or attempts by the parasite to synchronize the hosts' schedule with the parasites'.
 It bears similarities to the mafia strategy in that both engage in depredation of nests.

 The farmer strategy complicates the mafia/non, un/conditional acceptance model, as in the case of farmers, rejection enters as a viable third host strategy.

+Evidence against mafia hypothesis

+In a long-term study which focused on brown-headed cowbird parasitism of dark-eyed junco nests, researchers found that removal of cowbird eggs did not result in retaliation by cowbirds.
+These results suggest that, at least in cowbirds, mafia behavior is sporadic or not characteristic of a population-level behavior.

+Additionally, if mafia behavior were ubiquitous, it would be expected that frequently parasitized host species would exhibit a fixed behavior whereby they accept parasite eggs 100% of the time.
+This has not been demonstrated in any known cowbird host species.